akshay-seetharam/Spikeball/README.md

 ### Customized Teams and Timeslots

 In a text editor of your choosing, simply open `teams.txt` or `timeslots.txt` and write the timeslots you prefer.
 Teams/timeslots should be separated by line breaks.
-If you want to programmatically generate teams/timeslots open one of the two `generator.t(eams|imeslots).py` files.
+If you want to programmatically generate teams/timeslots, customize one of the `generator.*.py` files.
 Then run `python3 spikeball_groups.py` ⏎ as normal.